nikitalagrange/nikitalagrange.github.io/content/_index.md

         _Participation in the board and involvement in key decision-making processes._

         **Reviewer** for the [NeurIPS BDU Workshop 2024](https://gp-seminar-series.github.io/neurips-2024/)
-        _Reviewed two submissions for the NeurIPS 2024 Workshop on Bayesian Decision-making and Uncertainty._
     columns: '1'

   - block: markdown